 Descant to the hymn tune ST CLEMENT.
 Audio: hymnal verse / descant verse (with the lower ending ).
 Free score.
 If your choir still has an A in the tank at the end of evensong, they - and the organ - can go up a step to a final A, or divisi F-A.)

 The tune ST. CLEMENT was composed for this text by Clement Scholefield (1839-1904), a clergyman and self-taught musician.
 He wrote several hymn tunes, of which only one - this one - survives.
 It appeared in Arthur S. Sullivan's 1874 hymnal, Church Hymns with Tunes, and the tune was 'named' for its composer by the publisher.
-The cathedral establishment of Scolefield's day were dismissive of this tune, though its singing public has a much higher tune opinion, as does the Royal Navy, which has listed this particular combination as its evening hymn.
-John Ellerton (1826-1893) wrote the evening text 'The day thou gavest Lord is ended' at the height of the Victorian missionary empire, for A Liturgy for Missionary Meetings (1870).
-It was published a year later in Church Hymns, another missionary-based hymnbook.
-The this combination exists in German hymnals with the translation Du lässt den Tag, o Gott, nun enden.
+Scholefield was the curate of of the church where at the time Sullivan was the organist.
+The cathedral establishment of Scholefield's day were dismissive of this tune, though its singing public has a much higher opinion, as does the Royal Navy, which has listed this particular combination as its evening hymn.
+John Ellerton (1826-1893) wrote the evening text 'The day thou gavest Lord is ended' at the height of the Victorian missionary era, as pat of A Liturgy for Missionary Meetings (1870).
+It was published a year later in the text-only Church Hymns (SPCK, 1871), a missionary-themed hymnbook.
+This combination exists in German hymnals with the translation Du lässt den Tag, o Gott, nun enden.

 So be it, Lord; thy throne shall never,

 thy kingdom stands, and grows forever,

 – John Ellerton 1826-1893

 NOTE: This arrangement is in F. If your hymnal has this tune in another key and you wish it to be in F, too, you can download the hymn score in F from the CPDL website.